aeternity/aepp-sdk-docs/Sophia.md

 ```

 ### Types & Literals
-Sophia has the following types:
+Sofia has the following types:

 | Type    | Description                     | Example
 | ------- | ------------------------------- | -------: